-As you continue to prepare for your arrival in Indianapolis, consider the following:
+As you continue to prepare for your enrollment at IUPUI, consider the following:

 The IUPUI Office of the Bursar will create your electronic tuition and fees bill each month.

 The Office of the Bursar website includes important important and links to:

 - to view your bill